onknows/cookbook-openshift3/upgrade-process.md

 * `etcd_version`
 * `openshift_docker_image_version`

 It gives you the time/opportunity to update any references from the previous list accordingly with the new environment.

-Example after a schedulable upgrade from 1.5 to 3.6 you would like to update the following variables
+For example after a schedulable upgrade from 1.5 to 3.6, you should update the following variables to get the 'normal' Chef recipes working again:

 ```json
   "override_attributes": {